 Simultaneously, readers are about to learn numerous natural ingredients and products that deliver “mochi hada (rice-cake)” looking complexion.
 For instances, camellia, macadamia nut and rice bran oils can work as cleansing oils to draw out the buildup of makeup, excessive sebum and pollution from pores.
 Or, enzyme-rich rice powder is used as an exfoliant to gently slough off dead skin cells.
 Oops, spoiler alert!

-The author is very willing to explain which ingredients are go-to in every single step of the ritual as well as the perfect timing of applying them on a daily basis.
+The author is very willing to explain which ingredients are go-to in every single step of the ritual as well as the best time of day to do your skincare routine.
 For therapeutic enhancements, readers will practice sensorial facial massage based on watercolor face charts, while applying skincare products in the morning and evening.
 While pampering yourself with the four-step skincare ritual, do not forget to apply sunscreen every morning.
 The book will brief you through some main points about how crucial sun protection is and the right types of sunscreen with broad-spectrum protection.

 Then, she walks us through some more lectures about a variety of botanical extracts, packed with incredible properties.
 The perception of those potent ingredients does not come from nowhere.
 They have been proven for centuries in terms of Japanese medication and beautification.
 I love how Tsai did that, very thoughtful.